Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 Network = "tcp"

 [Dial] selects the daemon transport.
-Set exactly one of the two forms:
+Set exactly one of the two forms (the Network key is an optional refinement of the TCP form):

 Key Type Meaning